american citizen greatness

 For the purposes of this Act, the following terms are defined as follows:

-• U.S. Citizen: A person who possesses United States citizenship by birth or naturalization, as defined under the Immigration and Nationality Act (8 U.S.C. § 1401 et seq.), excluding non-citizen nationals.
+• U.S. Citizen: A person who possesses United States citizenship by birth or naturalization, as per the Immigration and Nationality Act (8 U.S.C. § 1401 et seq.), excluding non-citizen nationals.

-• Foreign Labor: Any non-citizen employee authorized to work in the U.S. and employed in a role trackable through employer records, including but not limited to:
+• Foreign Labor: Any non-citizen employee authorized to work in the U.S. and trackable through employer records, including:

-• Humanitarian Categories with Work Authorization: Non-citizens with work authorization under humanitarian programs, including but not limited to Deferred Action for Childhood Arrivals (DACA), Temporary Protected Status (TPS), asylum seekers, parolees, and other refugee or asylee categories, as reported by employer records.
+• Humanitarian Categories with Work Authorization: Non-citizens with work authorization under programs like Deferred Action for Childhood Arrivals (DACA), Temporary Protected Status (TPS), asylum seekers, parolees, and other refugee or asylee categories, per employer records.

-• Exclusions: Non-citizen workers on non-work visas (e.g., B-2, F-1 without OPT) or undocumented workers not trackable through employer records.
+• Exclusions: Non-citizen workers on non-work visas (e.g., B-2, F-1 without OPT) or undocumented workers not trackable.

-• Green Card Employer: An employer who sponsors 100 or more non-citizen workers for employment-based lawful permanent residency programs (e.g., EB-1, EB-2, EB-3, EB-4) in a single fiscal year, as reported by U.S. Citizenship and Immigration Services (USCIS) through Form I-140 petitions or equivalent.
+• Green Card Employer: An employer sponsoring 100 or more non-citizen workers for employment-based lawful permanent residency (e.g., EB-1, EB-2, EB-3, EB-4) in a fiscal year, per U.S. Citizenship and Immigration Services (USCIS) Form I-140 petitions.

-• Immediate Family: For sponsorship purposes, defined as a spouse or unmarried children under 21 years of age, including biological, adopted, or stepchildren, as per Section 201(b) of the Immigration and Nationality Act.
+• Immediate Family: Spouse or unmarried children under 21, including biological, adopted, or stepchildren, per Section 201(b) of the Immigration and Nationality Act.

-• Levy: A targeted financial charge, administered as a tax by the Internal Revenue Service (IRS), imposed on employers to prioritize U.S. citizen worker employment, as detailed in Section III of this Act.
+• Levy: A financial charge, administered as a tax by the Internal Revenue Service (IRS), to prioritize U.S. citizen worker employment, as detailed in Section III.

-• Local Median Wage: The 50th-percentile wage for an occupation in a metropolitan statistical area or other geographic region, as determined by the most recent U.S. Department of Labor’s Occupational Employment Statistics (OES) survey.
+• Local Median Wage: The 50th-percentile wage for an occupation in a metropolitan statistical area, per the most recent U.S. Department of Labor’s Occupational Employment Statistics (OES) survey.

-• Top H-1B Employer: An employer with 1,000 or more H-1B petitions approved in a single fiscal year, including initial petitions and extensions, as reported by U.S. Citizenship and Immigration Services (USCIS).
+• Top H-1B Employer: An employer with 1,000 or more H-1B petitions approved in a fiscal year, per USCIS.

-• U.S. Citizen Worker: A U.S. Citizen employed or seeking employment in the United States.
+• U.S. Citizen Worker: A U.S. citizen employed or seeking employment in the U.S.

 III.
 Implementation of the U.S. Foreign Labor Levy: A Four-Pillar Approach